 I was the CEO of negative self-talk, only recently I have started working at undo-ing a lot of the damage I caused to my mental well-being and self-esteem but constantly telling myself I am not enough (I am enough, I am enough, I am enough).

 I actually starting struggling a bit with school, I noticed that my memory wasn't as sharp as used to be, I was heading into my HSC so this was an issue.
 I had no idea that it probably had something to do with my thoughts.
-And when I'd struggle, instead of kind, encouragement I would shame myself and my intelligence levels more.
+And when I'd struggle, instead of kind, encouragement I would shame myself, and my intelligence levels, more.

 It wasn't on purpose either, it had become a habit.
 And it is one hell of a vicious cycle.

 Many of us grow up watching our parents being super-critical of themselves and saying these things out loud, swatting away compliments when they received them and sighing out loud when they saw their reflections.
 We learn this behaviour from such a young age.